iree-org/iree/docs/website/docs/blog/2021-10-cuda-backend.md

 CUDA has an open source backend in LLVM generating PTX that we are leveraging.
-Therefore IREE can create [NVVM](https://docs.nvidia.com/cuda/nvvm-ir-spec/index.html) (CUDA LLVM variant) and use LLVM has backend to generate PTX.
-CUDA driver will do the "last mile compilation" just in time and convert PTX into native isa.
+Therefore IREE can create [NVVM](https://docs.nvidia.com/cuda/nvvm-ir-spec/index.html) (CUDA LLVM variant) and use LLVM's backend to generate PTX.
+The CUDA driver will do the "last mile compilation" at runtime to convert PTX into the GPU's native ISA.

 IREE compiler pipeline starts from linalg on tensor representation.
 A large part of the compiler is independent of the target.